loopbackio/loopback.io/pages/en/lb4/Getting-started.md

 ## A simple example

-Here is the most basic LoopBack.next application:
+Here is the most basic LoopBack 4 application:

 ```js
 import {Application} from '@loopback/core';